Platypus survey methods (pros and cons)

 • Trap KParr check nets IDDF9250Currently the only option for describing population attributes such as sex ratio and reproductive success and gaining accurate information about animal size and condition.

-• Allows animals to be permanently marked and subsequently identified (normally by means of miniature implanted pet-type transponders).
+• Allows animals to be permanently marked and later identified (normally by means of miniature implanted transponders).

 • Enables animals to be fitted with radio-tags or acoustic transmitters for tracking studies, tissue samples to be collected for genetic studies, etc.